dgrtwo/dgrtwo.github.com/_posts/2016-08-09-trump-tweets.md

 Overall, this includes 628 tweets from iPhone, and 762 tweets from Android.

-Another consideration is what time of day the tweets occur, which we'd expect to be a "signature" of their user.
-Here we can spot a difference as well:
+One consideration is what time of day the tweets occur, which we'd expect to be a "signature" of their user.
+Here we can certainly spot a difference:

 {% highlight r %}